Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WORKING PAPERS
+**Chu, Z.**, Yang, T.(2023).
+Can AI technology achieve coordinated emission reduction?
+Evidence from China.

-**Chu, Z.**, Yang, T.(2022).
+**Chu, Z.**, Yang, T.(2023).
-Multi-subject XXX: How can the public, XXX and government combat air pollution?, submitted to Elsevier (SSCI/SCI, JCR Q1).
+Multi-subject XXX: How can the public, XXX and government combat air pollution?.

-**Chu, Z.**, Yang, T.(2022).
+**Chu, Z.**, Chen, X.(2023).
-The rational choice of migrant workers' hukou transfer in China: Based on the XXX model, submitted to Taylor (SSCI, JCR Q2).
+The rational choice of migrant workers' hukou transfer in China: Based on the XXX.

 Gu, W., **Chu, Z.**,& Li, X.(2022).
-The spillover effects of the natural and cultural environment on tourism demand in China, submitted to Wiley (SSCI/SCI, JCR Q1).
+The spillover effects of the natural and cultural environment on tourism demand in China.

 Yang, T., **Chu, Z.**, & Wang, B.(2022)
 Is the integration of passenger and freight transportation in rural areas feasible?
-A new green vehicle routing problem, submitted to Elsevier (SSCI/SCI, JCR Q1).
+A new green vehicle routing problem.

 ---
 #### SELECTED PUBLICATIONS